[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 . . .
 TRIB · POT · VII (or XII) / IMP · VI . . .

-It was only when I got back to my books (in this case, Sandys' Latin Epigraphy) that I could read TRIB · POT · XII for sure: you see, Trajan's 7th tribunician power ran from 10 Dec 102 to 9 Dec 103 — but that couldn't be it, since he was not proclaimed imperator for the 6th time until A.D.
+It was only when I got back to my books in Chicago (in this case, Sandys' Latin Epigraphy) that I could read TRIB · POT · XII for sure: you see, Trajan's 7th tribunician power ran from 10 Dec 102 to 9 Dec 103 — but that couldn't be it, since he was not proclaimed imperator for the 6th time until A.D.
 106. So XII it was: 10 Dec 107 to 9 Dec 108.

 The place where this milestone was originally set up is harder.
 First, I have no information on the actual find; it's quite possible there is none, and this stone has been lying around Orvieto for several centuries, all provenance obliterated.